 When considering malaria risk, travellers should bear in mind that NO Anti-malarial provides 100% protection against the disease.
-Thus avoiding mosquito bites remains the cornerstone of protection against malaria.
+Thus, avoiding mosquito bites remains the cornerstone of protection against malaria.
 DO NOT GET BITTEN!
-[Malaria] [Insect Bites] [Insect Repellents]

-There are various myths surrounding malaria prophylaxis ranging from Gin being a good substitute to prophylaxis hiding the disease from medical experts.
-To find out the truth about prophylaxis and it’s effects, travellers should consult their nearest travel clinic or medical practitioner.
+There are various myths surrounding malaria prophylaxis ranging from Gin being a good substitute, to prophylaxis masking the symptoms from medical experts.
+To find out the truth about prophylaxis and its effects, travellers should consult their nearest Travel Doctor.

 |Myth:||Gin & Tonic (G&T) works just as well as any prophylaxis.|

 |Truth:||Gin (or any other alcohol for that matter) does not provide any protection against the malaria parasite.
 Tonic water (which contained quinine) however, was historically used as malaria prophylactic.
 Considering that Tonic water today contains extremely small quantities of quinine, one would need to consume G&T in units of multiple litres per hour to provide any significant level of protection.|